p3sto/chads_summer_ctf/forensics/flags are stepic.md

 ![image](https://github.com/user-attachments/assets/d87c7964-ee33-4c69-b4e6-61262f25b6ea)

 After downloading the flag's PNG and running it through common stegonography tools like zsteg and exiftool yielded no meaningful results.
 I looked further into the title and the word 'stepic' stood out.
-With some further research, I found out that stepic was actually a python library and CLI tool used for stegonography.
-After simply installing it and running the command with the correct arguments, the flag was produced.
+With some further research, I found out that stepic was actually a [python library and CLI tool](https://github.com/1049451037/stepic) used for stegonography.
+After following the installation steps and running the command with the correct arguments, the flag was produced.
 ```bash
 $ stepic -d -i upz.png
 /usr/lib/python3/dist-packages/PIL/Image.py:3186: DecompressionBombWarning: Image size (150658990 pixels) exceeds limit of 89478485 pixels, could be decompression bomb DOS attack.